 Fermented food.
 A few short years ago nobody in the general population would know what you’re talking about.
-Except for a few sauerkraut fans, perhaps, or those who've worked with specialty foods for a living.
+Except for a few sauerkraut fans, perhaps, or those who've worked with speciality foods for a living.
 But so many of the things we eat are fermented, especially those we really like, that it’s amazing we haven’t been swamped by the term.

 Coffee, tea, vanilla; they’re all fermented.
 The great taste in aged cheese?
 Partly to do with fermentation.
 Soy sauce, shrimp paste, kimchi?
 Fermented.
 Not to mention beer and wine and cider and all the kinds of vinegar under the sun.
 Even a properly aged salami or prosciutto has gone through a fermentation stage.

 So what is fermentation?
 It’s a chemical process, kick-started by bacteria and yeasts, that alters the composition, and flavour, of food.
 Discovered presumably by accident, it’s a managed decay of food that has allowed the ingredient to be preserved well after its harvest.
-Essentially you’re producing lactic acid, or perhaps ethanol (an alcohol), and acetic acid.
+Essentially you’re producing lactic acid, or perhaps ethanol (alcohol), and acetic acid.
 Yoghurt, for example, is fermented but not alcoholic, because you only aim to get lactic acid production.
 With wine, you ferment the sugars to get alcohol.

 Good fermentation preserves and alters much of the nutritional quality, too, and can even enhance it.
 You can ferment cabbage or carrots, cucumbers or zucchini.
 Even olives must go through a fermentation stage to turn from truly disgusting to eat, to sublime.